Child Arrangements and Coronavirus

 At an uncertain time for most of us, many of us will be concerned about the health and well-being of our children.
 Many parents who are no longer parenting together will be worried about how to deal with the current coronavirus outbreak and how this will impact arrangements for children to see both their parents.

 If there is a genuine reason, such as self-isolation or government guidance that means following a Child Arrangement Order isn't possible, notify the other parent as soon as you can.
+So for example, if your child has a medical condition such as diabetes (or other conditions listed by the Government), it would be safe for your child to remain in one home.
 If communicating with the other parent places you at risk, try to ask someone else to help you with this.
 Try to 'think outside the box' in these circumstances.
 Enable your child to continue their relationship with the other parents through indirect contact such as FaceTime, Skype, telephoning or other available methods of communication.
 Perhaps make videos of the children singing or playing to send to the other parent and if you're the parent not able to currently see your child, maybe make a video reading a story or telling them your news.

 For further advice, please contact our specialist Family Solicitors in: